 Flaviar referral page

-As you can see, the referral link contains a personalized referral code, showing the person’s name, making it quite easy to share with friends and family.
+The referral link contains a personalized referral code that shows the person’s name, making it easy to share with friends and family.

 Free Agent